The ASTI is committed to campaigning for a properly funded second-level education service which provides equality of opportunity to all students.

 We believe that schools and teachers must be supported in their work towards delivering a quality and inclusive education to young people.

-The latest OECD Education at a Glance 2024 report reveals that Ireland is again at the bottom of the OECD for investment in second-level education as a proportion of national wealth.
+The latest OECD Education at a Glance 2025 report reveals that Ireland is again at the bottom of the OECD for investment in second-level education as a proportion of national wealth.
 Ireland is in last place out of 34 countries for investment in second-level education as a percentage of gross domestic product (GDP).
-In 2021, the year analysed in the OECD report, Ireland invested 0.9% of GDP in second-level education compared to the OECD average of 1.9% and EU average of 1.9%.
-What this means is an annual funding gap of almost $1,000 per second-level student between Ireland and the OECD average
+In 2022, the year analysed in the OECD publication Education at a Glance 2025, Ireland invested 0.8% of its GDP in second-level education, compared to OECD and EU averages of 1.7%.

 Commenting on the report, ASTI General Secretary Kieran Christie said the evidence is damning for the Irish government: